1980 Houston Astros season

-After a late collapse in 1979, the Astros finished in a tie for first place in the National League West with a record of 92–70 with the Los Angeles Dodgers, having lost three in a row in Los Angeles on the final series of the season.
-The teams played a one-game playoff on October 6 to determine the division champion, which the Astros won, marking the first time in franchise history that the team qualified for the postseason.
-They went on to face the Philadelphia Phillies in the NLCS, losing three games to two.
+After a late collapse in 1979, the Astros completed their scheduled regular season with a record of 92–70, tying them for first place with Los Angeles after having lost three in a row in Los Angeles in the final series of the season.
+To determine the division champion, the teams played a tie-breaker on October 6, which the Astros won for the first division title and first time in franchise history to qualify for the playoffs.
+At the time, this also set the club record for wins in one season, surpassing the 89 from the season prior.
+Houston faced the Philadelphia Phillies in the National League Championship Series (NLCS), losing three games to two.